IELTS Progress Check: A Review

 receive personalised feedback chosen by the IELTS markers on all assessment criteria in your Speaking and Writing tests

 then I would be expecting a lot more than was in the “report” which was shared with me by one of our listeners.
-Obviously, I may be biased as I offer services that offer far more feedback for far less money, but even giving IELTS the benefit of the doubt, there is very little here to help a student.
 Let’s look at the sample I have of the feedback report to show you what I mean.

 IELTS Progress Check feedback for Listening and Reading

-Let me copy and paste the information that my student, Alex received following his listening test:
+Let me copy and paste some of the information that my student, Alex received following his listening test:

 INDICATIVE BAND SCORE